Federal Work-Study (FWS)

 The FWS Payroll schedule is available for viewing at any time on the Student Employment website.
 Each payroll period is two weeks.
 FWS time sheets must be submitted by the deadlines listed on the payroll schedule to avoid a delay in payment.

-If a student is unable to earn the full amount of their award during the Summer, he/she may work during the Fall 2019, Intersession 2019, or Spring 2020 semesters if the following conditions are met:
+If a student is unable to earn the full amount of their award during the Summer, the student may work during the Fall 2023, Intersession 2023, or Spring 2024 semesters if the following conditions are met:

 - Have remaining FWS funds

-- He/she is registered for at least six (6) credits
+- The student is registered for at least six (6) credits

 The guidelines for the program are:

-- A student must be "placed" (hired), in a Federal Work-Study position before he/she can work and be paid.
+- A student must be "placed" (hired), in a Federal Work-Study position before the student can work and be paid.

 - Freshmen (1st-time college students) and transfer students, entering in the Fall cannot use their FWS award during the preceding Summer.